immarisabel/lingo-wordgame/README.md

 - [ ] multiplayer function
 - [ ] scoring system
 - *19/12 working on this now*
+- *21/12 began building the class for this but need to research a bit more on how to use it.
+ALso began working on the GUI and learning a lot form it, the GUI seems actually like the easy part!*
 - [ ] store the player's progress and scores
 - [ ] GUI